aaronspring/cdo_lazy_vim/README.md

 :inoremap <Tab> <C-R>=Tab_Or_Complete()<CR>
 ```
 Source: http://vim.wikia.com/wiki/Smart_mapping_for_tab_completion <br>
-The usual <Tab> command will still be executed when no completion is feasable, eg. in the beginning of (empty) lines <br>
+The usual &lt;Tab> command will still be executed when no completion is feasable, eg. in the beginning of (empty) lines <br>
 3. If you fancy other auto-completion setting, play with the line
 ```
 set complete=longest,menuone